UlfurOrn/Team5/README.md

 and the Website but the database is only one and if it fails everything will fail.
     * The first high risk event is the event of a hard-drive failure.
 This would cause all the data to be lost and the service would effectively seize to exist if real world users relied on it.
 To mitigate this risk the server running the database would need to utilize either a Raid 1 or Raid 4/5 for redundancy.
     * The second high risk factor is the possibility of a lost connection or power-outage to the server.
-In case of a power-outage a good UPS would help to stop the possiblity of the server going down.
+In case of a power-outage a good UPS would help to stop the possibility of the server going down.
 The connection issue and the power-issue can also be solved by utilizing another backup server somewhere else in the world, preferably not in the same country/ city, that would always run alongside the main server.
 This would mean that in the case of an outage on the main the backup could hold the connection up.
 This would also mean that the backup server could help with query requests to reduce latency and wait times between queries.
-* The REST api has a relatively high risk of being misuesed and abused.
-Since it is a connection to the database, getting access to the REST api could be very usefull to an attacker.
+* The REST api has a relatively high risk of being misused and abused.
+Since it is a connection to the database, getting access to the REST api could be very useful to an attacker.
     * The highest risk of the REST api is the possibility of abuse to get information or alter information in the database a user should not be able to get or do.
 To mitigate this risk we need to implement an authentication method for the REST api where a logged in person can only send requests to the REST api for their own data.
 This mitigates the risk of someone easily sending a REST request on another persons data.
-    * The second way to reduce the potential of missuse is hosting the REST api on a secure server somewhere.
+    * The second way to reduce the potential of misuse is hosting the REST api on a secure server somewhere.
 Meaning that if we secure the REST api to its full potential we also need to secure the machine it is running on.
 * The third and final highest risk we identified is the Hosting of the service.
 In this sprint we started hosting the website and so it is good to look at ways to minimize downtime if the server hosting the website fails.